 What's your own hair journey been like, and what has it taught you?

-My hair journey has been a life time journey and it has taught me so much about my natural beauty.
+My hair journey has been a lifetime journey and it has taught me so much about my natural beauty.
 At 13 my mom first had the "relaxer talk" with me, which I'm sure a lot of us black girls experienced at that age.
-She said I reached puberty and so I was old enough to get a relaxer, and asked me if I wanted one.
-To that question I responded with an abrupt no. It was also around that time that I was learning more about hair, and so I decided then to start doing my hair myself.
-It was a lot of work at first, and I made plenty mistakes with my hair.
+She said I reached puberty and so I was old enough to get a relaxer and asked me if I wanted one.
+To that question, I responded with an abrupt no. It was also around that time that I was learning more about hair, and so I decided then to start doing my hair myself.
+It was a lot of work at first, and I made plenty of mistakes with my hair.
 But despite all of that, everywhere I went, my hair started drawing attention, and people wanted to know where I got my hair done.
 When I would tell my hair admirers that I actually did my hair myself, I quickly started developing a small client base.

 T’kehya as a toddler, rocking her natural hair

 Over the years I kept learning and researching more about hair, and I found myself running a little side business while I was studying at university.
-Eventually with the stress of school I no longer had as much time to deal with my hair, and so I started experimenting with flat ironing and weave.
+Eventually, with the stress of school, I no longer had as much time to deal with my hair, and so I started experimenting with flat ironing and weave.
 Then my hair ended up getting much worse.
 Also just to note, around this time (between 2008-2009) there wasn't really much variety when it came to natural hair products.
 There was mostly the option of Blue Magic, Cantu Shea Butter, and Kenekelon Hair available in stores.
-As a result my hair started to suffer.
-I even remember part or my hair burning off when I flat ironed it, and eventually my natural curl pattern just never came back.
+As a result, my hair started to suffer.
+I even remember part of my hair burning off when I flat ironed it, and eventually my natural curl pattern just never came back.
 That's when I decided to cut it all off (2011) and start anew.
 The rest is history from there.

 Why did you decide to support women with cancer and alopecia?